Tips For Textile Printer Maintenance

 • Always use original or high-quality compatible ink to ensure reliable performance.

 • Maintain ink levels above 25%–30%.
-Low ink levels can cause ink interruption resulting in slow printing with faded prints.
+Low ink levels can cause ink interruption, resulting in slow printing with faded prints.

 • Keep ink in a cool, dry, and sealed container.
 For best performance, use it within two months of opening.